Adopting a quality over quantity approach is one of the best ways to live a more meaningful life.

 Adopting a quality over quantity approach to goal-setting solves this problem.

-#2: Quality Over Quantity Makes Sticking To New Habits Easier
+#2: Quality Helps You Stick To New Habits

-Adopting a quality over quantity approach to new habits increases the likelihood that you’ll actually follow through on your intentions.
+Adopting a quality over quantity approach to new habits increases the chances that you’ll follow through on your intentions.

-If you wake up and see that you’ve committed to a one hour workout session, a two hour deep writing session, and twenty minutes of meditation, you’ll probably feel a little bit of dread given the enormity of these commitments.
+If you wake up and see that you’ve committed to a one hour workout, two hours of writing, and twenty minutes of meditation, chances are you won’t feel very motivated to do these things.

 The same principle that applies to goals applies to habits — focusing on everything is the same thing as focusing on nothing.

-There are a number of different habits you can adopt in order to achieve your goals (quantity), but a very few of these habits can be characterized as non-negotiables that must be a part of your life. (quality)
+There are endless habits you can adopt in order to achieve your goals (quantity), but very few of them can be characterized as daily non-negotiables. (quality)

-The more you focus on being in the presence of those who really care, value, and encourage you, the better off you’ll be in the long run.
+The more you focus on spending time with those who really care, value, and encourage you, the happier you will be.

-Write down the top five people you spend the most time with and get brutally honest about whether or these relationships are fulfilling:
+Write down the top five people you spend the most time with and get brutally honest about the following questions:

 - Is this person bringing positive or negative energy into my life?